×

 4. Broccoli

 Broccoli on pizza?
 While it's not the most popular or common of pizza toppings, its appearance every so often is certainly an unwelcome one.
-It's just not something that works well with the texture and flavour of pizza.
+It's just not something that works well with the texture and flavor of pizza.
 Not to mention, if it's not prepared properly, it might just make a soggy, wet mess of the dough.

 5. Spinach